Skip to main content

 How rendering works

 1. Lis Novel collects the beat, scene, chapter, act (when the novel structure includes acts), and novel context.
+Scene prose context uses AI-visible text only (sections marked hideFromAi=true are omitted).

 2. Prompt inputs are resolved and content-selection inputs are pre-rendered into XML.